-This policy will provide guidelines to ensure that all users of information and communication technology (ICT) at an ECKA service or on behalf of an ECKA service:
+This policy will provide guidelines to ensure that all users of information and communication technology (ICT) at ECKA or on behalf of ECKA:

-- understand and follow procedures to ensure the safe and appropriate use of ICT at an ECKA service, including maintaining secure storage of information - take responsibility to protect and maintain privacy in accordance with the service's Privacy and Confidentiality Policy - promote a child safe culture when it comes to taking, sharing and storing images or videos of children - are aware that only those persons authorised by the approved provider are permitted to access ICT at the service - understand what constitutes illegal and inappropriate use of ICT facilities and avoid such activities. - understand and follow professional use of interactive ICT platforms, such as social media (refer to Definitions) and other information sharing platforms (refer to Definitions).
+- understand and follow procedures to ensure the safe and appropriate use of ICT ECKA, including maintaining secure storage of information - take responsibility to protect and maintain privacy in accordance with the service's Privacy and Confidentiality Policy - are aware that only those persons authorised by the approved provider are permitted to access ICT at the service - understand what constitutes illegal and inappropriate use of ICT facilities and avoid such activities. - understand and follow professional use of interactive ICT platforms, such as social media (refer to Definitions) and other information sharing platforms (refer to Definitions).